intel/tcf/doc/04-HOWTOs.rst

 .. automodule:: examples.test_audio_capture
 .. automodule:: examples.test_ssh_in

+.. _finding_testcase_metadata:

 Keywords that are available to this testcase while running on a target
 ----------------------------------------------------------------------

-Any of the keywords reported here can be used in a testcase script
+Any of the keywords reported here can be used in a testcase script, in multiple places of TCF configuration as Python templates with fields such as `%(tc_name)s` and in report templates.

 .. code:: python